gothunder/thunder/docs/project-structure.md

 This is where the code for any other feature that does not fit into the above categories or transport modules should go.

+### `pkg/grpc`

+This is where `protoc` outputs the generated code for your gRPC services.
+You shouldn't add any code here manually.

 ### Examples

 #### `internal/features/controller`